Have you ever been sick, or caring for someone and needed some some extra help?

 And then –

-This was a situation for one of my dear neighbors and I didn’t know what to say or do myself, so I researched a bit and I’m sharing with you the information I found.
+This was a situation for one of my dear neighbors and I didn’t know what to say, or what to do myself as I hadn’t encountered this situation before.
+So I researched a bit and I’m sharing with you the information I found.

 Heartbreaking position for those grieving with the loss of a loved one to suicide